-Each week of Detective Peterovski’s EpCoP Case was mapped (loosely) against the missions contained in each level of the EpCoP MOOC.
+Each week of Detective Peterovski’s EpCoP Case was mapped to missions specified in each level of the EpCoP MOOC.
 I used my webcam, mobile phone and digital camera to record Detective Peterovski’s EpCoP Case monologues, moments of reflection and field reports throughout the investigation.

 Week 1 – Establish your understanding of e-portfolios

 Detective Ryan Peterovski introduces himself and talks a little about his career, his impending retirement from the force and his motivations for undertaking the EpCop Case.